Posterior Probability Matters: Doubly-Adaptive Calibration for Neural Predictions in Online Advertising: Proposed Approach

 The posterior statistics guide the learning of calibration functions by imposing on the slope of each bin.
 Because the posterior statistics are computed on specific field values' bins, learned functions are adaptive to field values and perform field-level calibration.
+Figure~\ref{fig:ada} gives an illustration of learned calibration functions.

 In practice, we perform calibration on the logit $\sigma^{-1}(\hat p)$ other than the score $\hat p$.
 This enables the improvement of expressiveness via adding an auxiliary term $\mathsf{MLP}_\mathrm{aux}(x)$ to calibrated logit~\cite{pan2020field}, and it is possible to improve ranking ability.
 Then a logistic function is used to output the final calibrated score.